verrazzano/docs/content/en/docs/reference/API/OAM/LoggingTrait.md

 ```
 In this sample configuration, the LoggingTrait `logging-trait-example` is set on the `todo-domain` application component and defines a logging sidecar with the given Fluentd image and configuration file.
 This sidecar will be attached to the component's pod and will gather logs according to the given Fluentd configuration file.
-In order for the Fluentd DaemonSet to collect the custom logs, the Fluentd configuration file needs to direct the logs to `STDOUT` as demonstrated in the previous example.
+In order for the Fluentd DaemonSet to collect the custom logs, the Fluentd configuration file needs to direct the logs to `STDOUT`, as demonstrated in the previous example.

 For example, when the [ToDo-List]({{< relref "/docs/samples/todo-list" >}}) example ApplicationConfiguration is successfully deployed with a LoggingTrait, the `tododomain-adminserver` pod will have a container named `logging-stdout`.
 ```bash